Proud Canadian Company

 Do I need mortgage default insurance if I put down less than 20%?

-Mortgage lenders require borrowers to purchase default mortgage insurance for any mortgage when their downpayment is less than 20% and, in some cases, up to 35% for self-employed individuals of the home’s purchase price.
+Mortgage lenders require borrowers to purchase default mortgage insurance for any mortgage when their downpayment is less than 20% and, in some cases, up to 35% for temporary foreign workers (TFW) or self-employed individuals of the home’s purchase price.

 Can I qualify for first-time homebuyer incentives as a new immigrant?

-If you’re a permanent resident in Canada, you can qualify for a first-time homebuyer incentive provided you have the minimum qualifying downpayment, authorization to work, and respect all other eligibility criteria.
-Non-permanent residents may qualify for some first-time buyer incentives depending on the eligibility criteria of the incentive.
+If you’re a permanent resident in Canada, you can qualify for first-time homebuyer incentives provided you have the minimum qualifying downpayment and meet all other eligibility criteria.
+Non-permanent residents are typically not eligible for federal first-time homebuyer incentives.
+However, temporary residents with valid work permits may be eligible for some first-time homebuyer programs if they meet residency requirements for tax purposes.

 Final Thoughts